 - The Wall Street Journal, one of the most sophisticated newspapers of our time, used less than 20,000 unique words in all its newspapers for a decade.

 Consider that most people will not know all the vocabulary of Shakespeare or the Wall Street Journal.
 We can mostly understand and/or enjoy such works without 100% of the vocabulary; however, to ‘mostly understand’ is not the same as fully understanding.
 Much of the message in such writing remains obscure to most people.
-In any case, we are not here to talk about Shakespeare…
+We all develop specialized vocabulary, based on our passions, jobs, socialization, etc. In any case, we are not here to talk about Shakespeare…

 International Statistical Classification of Diseases and Related Health Problems (ICD)